churris-x/churris-x/README.md

 I am currently a Full Stack JavaScript developer.
 I like understanding complex mechanisms and using them to make something real and tangible.

-My most recent project was a tool for myself to keep track of small code snippets I use a lot, here is the code for the [frontend](https://github.com/churris-x/snippet-board-client) and [backend](https://github.com/churris-x/snippet-board-server) and here is the [deployed website](https://resplendent-sopapillas-bd002a.netlify.app/).

 ### Frontend
 <p>
   <img src="https://user-images.githubusercontent.com/31222514/149812547-405716a0-b974-4da4-b749-f2b4a8adc1d8.png" width="8%" alt="Javascript logo">